nguyenvukhang/math/src/content/posts/nonlinear-optimization/directional-derivative-gradient-inner-product.md

 ---
-title: "Lemma 2.1.2 (Directional derivative and gradient)"
+title: 'Lemma 2.1.2 (Directional derivative and gradient)'
 ---

 Let $D\subset \R^n$ be open and $f:D\to\R$